VII-77/levqor-frontend/replit.md

 EchoPilot is an intelligent automation bot that polls Notion databases for triggered tasks, processes them using AI (OpenAI via Replit AI Integrations), and maintains comprehensive logging and quality assurance.
 The system operates on a 60-second polling cycle, automatically processing tasks marked with a trigger flag, evaluating quality with a 95% target score, and tracking job performance metrics including costs and QA scores.

-**Current Status**: ✅ Bot rebuilt and operational.
-Waiting for user to configure Notion database IDs.
+**Current Status**: ✅ Bot is LIVE and RUNNING in demo mode.
+Ready to switch to production with Notion database IDs.

 ## User Preferences